Slow down. My philosophy for life also applies to the road.

-That half an hour meant using up an extra 3 gallons of gas, or almost $11.
+That half an hour meant using up more than an extra 3 gallons of gas, or almost $12.
 According to the study quoted above, you also increase your risk of death by up to 100%.

 Here is a real-life story, written by "CBR Shadow":